madelinegarrett/Lab-13-StatsSloths-/README.md

 p + theme(axis.line=element_blank(),axis.text.x=element_blank(), legend.position="none")
 ```

 Conclusion: The data that we were looking at was fairly rare with it lying fairly far from the main normal distribution of poison deaths.
+From my graph and the permutation test I can conclude that there are less poisonings now than there were in 1990 with a general decrease happening over the last 26 years.